Helping to expand and enhance the contributions Africans in the diaspora make to African development

 Eva has 15 years of experience in Planning, Monitoring, Evaluation, Learning (PMEL) and fundraising.
 Worked on projects delivered mainly in Nigeria, as well as in other African countries.
 She has designed, managed and evaluated multi-million pounds projects focusing on: job creation, peacebuilding, community empowerment, reintegration of ex-combatants, advocacy, good governance and service delivery, funded by DFID, EU and US CSO, World Bank, Comic Relief, Dutch Foreign Ministry, among others.

 As PMEL Manager for AFFORD, she developed an internal PMEL system embedded in all AFFORD’s projects and built the capacity of AFFORD staff and partners to implement it.

 Orvil has over twenty years of experience in all areas of accounting and financial management, in public practice and the private sector.

-Experience: A fellow of the Association of Chartered Certified accountants (ACCA), with over twenty years of extensive experience in all areas of accounting and financial management, acquired through working in public practice and private sector.
+Experience: A fellow of the Association of Chartered Certified Accountants (ACCA), with over twenty years of extensive experience in all areas of accounting and financial management, acquired through working in public practice and the private sector.

-Education: Master’s in Business Administration from University of Westminster.
+Education: Master’s in Business Administration from the University of Westminster.

-Why AFFORD: AFFORD’s vision and passion gives me hope that they are sustainable solutions to migration issues.
+Why AFFORD: AFFORD’s vision and passion give me hope that they are sustainable solutions to migration issues.
 AFFORD brings a new perspective and energy in enacting its vision.

 I am passionate about Africa because: Different countries in Africa are at different stages in their development continuum so this gives a rich mix of exciting transformation prospects.
 Africa is like an exciting book with a nugget on each page.
 It is so compelling to be part of real proportionate change.